javalosv/baxter_kinect360/README.md

 ```
 rostopic list
 ```
 /openni_depth_frame will contain the information of all nodes as /TF msg (http://wiki.ros.org/tf2).
-However, it is limitated to the position the orientation in the msg is a constant.
+However, it is limitated to the position, the orientation in the msg is a constant.